 While Social Media programmes are widespread, opinion is polarised as to whether these programmes reflect the marketplace as a whole.
-When implementing an online listening programme, it is important to know that your programme offers an accurate overview of the market.
+When implementing an online listening programme, it is important to know that it offers an accurate overview of the market.
 Taking influence into account ensures that your programme is a true reflection of the market, and that outcomes can be accurately measured.

 THESE ARE INFLUENTIAL TIMES